WHO WE ARE

 The DFW Chapter vision statement:

-The mission of the DFW Chapter is to make urgent action on the global climate crisis a reality at every level of society in North Texas.
-Our presentations and our direct actions aim to build a mass movement in support of change.
+We are on a mission to make urgent action on the global climate crisis a reality at every sector of society in North Texas, and to empower North Texans to build a mass movement in support of change.

 Add your voice,